Immune Boosting Soup

 Ingredients

-• 1-2 tbs. olive oil
+• 1-2 tablespoons olive oil

-• 1 onion diced
+• 1 onion diced into small pieces

 • 1 bulb garlic at least 10 cloves, minced

-• ½ - 1 cup fresh sliced shitake mushrooms, you can also use dried.
+• ½ -1 cup fresh sliced Shitake mushrooms, you can also use dried.

 Instructions